BPJackson/jquery-examples/README.md

 ![image](./images/progressive.gif)

 #####Exercise Objectives:
+* Determine the appropiate HTML and CSS to work with your jQuery
 * Create an <img> tag programmatically with jQuery.
 * Assign an on load event handler so when the large image loads it assigns the new image url to the new image.
 * Assign a URL to the src attribute of the new image.